fbpx

 The construction of CAD Cell No. 4 in the lower harbor area included dredging and disposal of a top layer of PCB- and heavy metal-impacted sediments into existing CAD cells, disposal of a middle layer of suitable (clean) materials at the approved offshore disposal site, and beneficial reuse of a bottom layer of structurally suitable dredged materials as both backfill at the North Terminal extension site and capping material for an existing CAD cell.

-The North Terminal extension is designed to meet the infrastructure needs of commercial fishermen, the offshore wind industry, and other port users.
+The North Terminal extension added 660 linear feet of bulkhead and nearly 5.5 acres of terminal area.
+It is designed to meet the infrastructure needs of commercial fishermen, the offshore wind industry, and other port users.
 Foth designed the terminal extension, including construction of a cellular cofferdam bulkhead, construction of a pile-supported concrete deck, installation of stormwater, electrical, lighting, and water utilities, backfill and compaction of the cofferdam footprint and site infield area, and finished grading of the proposed site to create new upland terminal area.

 Services provided from conceptualization to construction included: